Sequential change-point detection for mutually exciting point processes over networks: Preliminaries

-where $\delta$ is the Dirac function.
-The sequence of discrete event times $\{t_i, i=1,2,\ldots\}$ can be regarded as when the counting process $N_t$ has jumped.

-A point process can be characterized by conditional intensity function, denoted as $\lambda(t)$.
-Originally conditional intensity function is also called hazard function \citep{rasmussen2011temporal} and is defined as

-where $f^*(t)$ is the probability density function of the next event time conditional on the past, and $F^*(t)$ is the associated conditional cumulative distribution function capturing the probability of the $(n+1)$-th event happening before time $t$:
+A point process can be characterized by its conditional intensity function, denoted as $\lambda(t)$.
+This conditional intensity function is also known as the hazard function \citep{rasmussen2011temporal}, and is defined as $ \lambda(t) = f^*(t)/(1-F^*(t)). $ Here, $f^*(t)$ is the probability density function of the next event time conditional on the past, and $F^*(t) = \mathbb{P}\{t_{n+1}<t | \mathcal{H}_{t^-}\}$ is the associated conditional cumulative distribution function capturing the probability of the $(n+1)$-th event happening before time $t$.
+Thus if we consider a small time interval $[t,t+dt)$, we have